SoHo Office Space for Rent

 By the mid-19th century, large commercial shops such as Tiffany & Company and Lord & Taylor had popped up in the area.
 During this time period, a number of the neighborhood’s iconic cast iron buildings were constructed.
 Shortly after the Civil War, SoHo became a hub for textiles, manufacturing, and dry goods distribution.
 However, following World War II, many manufacturers moved south, leaving SoHo warehouses and factories empty.

 As these businesses left the area, SoHo fell into a decline.
 In the 1950s, artists began moving into the loft-style buildings, taking advantage of cheap rent; large, open spaces; and an abundance of natural light.
-This marked the beginning of the culture and style that we now associate with SoHo.
+This marked the beginning of the culture and style that we now associate with SoHo and makes it one of the most famous fashion districts in the world.
 In 1963, city planner Chester Rapkin created the SoHo moniker when he used the term to indicate “South of Houston” in a report.
 In addition to being an abbreviation of South of Houston, SoHo’s name is a reference to SoHo in London’s West End.
-SoHo’s naming convention became the model for renaming emerging and re-purposed neighborhoods throughout the city, such as Tribeca, DUMBO, NoHo, Nolita, and NoMad.
+SoHo’s naming convention became the model for renaming emerging and re-purposed neighborhoods throughout New York city, such as Tribeca, DUMBO, NoHo, Nolita, and NoMad.
 The naming convention is also used across the country to rebrand commercial and residential redevelopment zones.

 Also in the 1960s, developers devised a plan to build a highway connecting the Williamsburg Bridge and Holland Tunnel; this plan was shot down, saving the neighborhood.